MSaqib23/Hahn.ApplicatonProcess.Application/README.md

 4. Hahn.ApplicationProcess.AureliaUI contains
 	front end application which calling backend api to view Applicant profile.

-Things which is not covered.
+Things which are not covered.

 i.
 Validation on Aurelia forms.